 The European Commission's proposal for a digital euro (DE) introduces a retail-oriented central bank digital currency (CBDC) with legal tender status, aiming to address concerns over monetary policy effectiveness, financial stability, and the resilience of the payments system in an increasingly digitalized economy.
 However, our analysis highlights significant shortcomings in the proposed design, raising doubts about the necessity and effectiveness of the DE as envisioned.
+The regulation largely follows design and implementation decisions taken by the ECB rather than proposing a legislative framework in line with and derived from a clear set of objectives for the DE.

 The offline DE, intended to serve as a substitute for cash in proximity payments, lacks a clear competitive advantage over cash.
-Its reliance on hardware security measures exposes it to risks of fraud and duplication that cash does not face.
-Additionally, it suffers from significant drawbacks in terms of convenience and inclusivity, as its usage requires digital literacy, device compatibility, and authentication procedures that may be challenging for certain population groups, such as the elderly or individuals with limited digital skills.
+Its reliance on hardware security measures exposes it to risks of fraud and duplication that cash does not face and which are ignored in this proposal.
+Additionally, it suffers from significant drawbacks in terms of convenience and inclusiveness, as its usage requires digital literacy, device compatibility, and authentication procedures that may be challenging for certain population groups, such as the elderly or individuals with limited digital skills.
 Given these limitations, it is unlikely that the offline DE will achieve the goal of widespread acceptance.